 We had to walk some of those slices off, so we decided to wander the streets of Chelsea.
 This town was stunning.
 It reminded us of Notting Hill in a way with all the beautiful doorways and perfectly trimmed bushes that line up the fancy flats.

-After walking around Chelsea, we took the tube out to Abbey Road to fulfill a dream of mine.
+After walking around Chelsea, we took the tube out to Abbey Road to fulfil a dream of mine.
 Walking across the infamous road where The Beatles hung out and recorded was definitely a pinch-me-moment!

 After Abbey Road, we took the tube in the direction of Selfridges, another department store that is very similar to Harrods.
 But inside Selfridges, was the cutest little French restaurant that we just had to stop in for a quick drink and a bite to eat.